 The Results

 100M+ YouTube views.
-Wave of parody videos extended the campaign organically.
-Won Cannes Grand Prix.
+A wave of parody videos — featuring everyone from action figures to grandmothers — extended the campaign organically for months.
+Won the Cannes Grand Prix.
 Became one of the most viewed B2B ads in history.
-Volvo Trucks reportedly saw a 20%+ sales increase the following quarter.
+Volvo Trucks reported a 20%+ sales increase in the following quarter.

 Steal This Idea

-What's the most technically boring feature of your product?
-Now what's the most visually spectacular way to demonstrate exactly that feature?
-The greater the gap between the mundane spec and the spectacular demonstration, the more memorable the result.
+Identify the most technically boring feature of your product.
+Now ask: what is the most visually spectacular, emotionally stirring way to demonstrate that specific feature — and only that feature?
+The greater the gap between the mundane spec and the spectacular demonstration, the more indelible the result.
+The ad should feel almost insultingly over-produced for the thing it's selling.

 Campaign Details